mvolkmann/Cuis-Smalltalk-Vim/README.md

 that maps symbols representing keyboard sequences to messages that are sent to instances of the `TextEditor` class to process Vim commands.
+Browse this method to see all the Vim commands that are currently supported.

 The `drawOn:` method was modified to draw a right border whose color indicates the current Vim mode.